RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 ### Functional Description

-The Roa Logic AHB-Lite Multi-layer Interconnect is a highly configurable Interconnect Fabric for AMBA AHB-Lite based systems, enabling multiple Masters to be connected to multiple Slaves.
+The Roa Logic AHB-Lite Multi-layer Interconnect is a highly configurable interconnect fabric for AMBA AHB-Lite based systems, enabling multiple masters to be connected to multiple slaves.

-Connections are dynamically created based on which Slave a Master is addressing, and once created enable direct communication between Master and Slave without other Masters being aware or interfering.
+Connections are dynamically created based on which slave a master is addressing, and once created enable direct communication between master and slave without other masters being aware or interfering.

-A new connection is typically created within one clock cycle, providing high bandwidth and low latency communication between Master and Slave.
+A new connection is typically created within one clock cycle, providing high bandwidth and low latency communication between master and slave.

 <figure>
 <img src="assets/img/ahb-lite-switch-sys1.png" id="fig:ahb-lite-switch-sys1" alt="Example Master / Slave Communication Setup" /><figcaption aria-hidden="true">Example Master / Slave Communication Setup</figcaption>